tim-band/tre-learn/README.md

 Terraform the cluster with `terraform apply`.

-Once it is finished you will be able to see the nginx servers exposed through the [ingress URL](http://localhost:33302).
+Once it is finished you will be able to see the servers exposed through the [ingress URL](http://localhost:33302).

+## Dockerfile

+The Dockerfile is used to build a docker image which is pushed to Docker Hub as `timband/tre-learn`.
+This image is used in the Terraform deployment.